shawndur/PaperBattleships/README.md

 # PaperBattleships
-A battleship style game built with [React](https://reactjs.org/) and bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app)
+A battleship style game built with [React](https://reactjs.org/) and bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+You can try the game by going to https://shawndur.github.io/PaperBattleships/

 ## Requirements
 To run or build the game make sure you have [npm](https://www.npmjs.com/).
 The best way to get npm is to install [Node](https://nodejs.org/en/).